Mill Certificates

 Certificates can have different statuses:

-- Verified - Information has been checked
+- Complete - Information has been successfully extracted

 Common Questions